Accounting & Finance Finance and Compliance

 Some modules of this course have been included in the list of reimbursable courses under the Continuing Education Fund.

 Online Application Apply Now

 Submit the following documents in person to HKU SPACE enrolment counters.

 - Application Form and a crossed cheque for HK$200 application fee (Non-refundable) payable to “HKU SPACE”.

-2. Applicants are normally required to have reached the age of 18, and to provide a HKID card for admission assessments and student records.
-Applicants will also be asked to present HKID for verification if applying in person at enrolment counters or to attach a copy of HKID if applying by post.
+- Applicants are required to provide a HKID card for admission assessments and student records.
+Applicants will be asked to present HKID for verification if applying in person at enrolment counters or to attach a copy of HKID if applying by post.

 1. Cheque or Bank Draft

 Course fees can also be paid by crossed cheque or bank draft made payable to "HKU SPACE".
 Please specify the programme title(s) for application, student's name, and student card no. (if applicable).
 You may either:

 bring the completed form(s), together with the appropriate course or application fees in the form of a cheque, and any required supporting documents to any of the HKU SPACE enrolment centres.

 Applicants may also pay the course fee by VISA or MasterCard, including "HKU SPACE MasterCard", at any HKU SPACE enrolment centres.
 Holders of HKU SPACE MasterCard can enjoy a 10-month interest-free instalment for courses with a tuition fee of HK$2,000 to $40,000.
 The cardholder must also be the course applicant himself/herself.
 For enquiries, please contact our staff at any of the enrolment centres.